-- Switch to the Windows Desktop (click the app or use the Windows logo key # + D key combination). - 2.
-Click the wireless icon sin in the notification area of the taskbar. - 3.
+- Switch to the Windows Desktop (click the app or use the Windows logo key # + D key combination). - Click the wireless icon in the notification area of the taskbar. - 3.
 A list of available access points will appear. - 4.
 Double-click an access point to connect to it (or click it and click Connect). - 5.
 Enter a network security key (password) if required, and click Next. - 6.
-You can choose to share or connect to devices or not. - 7.
-Select any connected network and click Disconnect to disconnect from a connected access point.
+You can choose to find other devices or not. - Select any connected network and click Disconnect to disconnect from a connected access point.

-Figure 7 - 11 Windows Desktop Taskbar Notification Area WLAN Connection
+Figure 7 - 12

+Windows Desktop

+Taskbar Notification

+Area WLAN

+Connection